AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48313-configurable_variations-column-not-parsed-attribute-value-contains-comma.md

 # ACSD-48313: **[!UICONTROL configurable_variations]** column not parsed if attribute value contains comma.

 The ACSD-48313 patch solves the issue where **[!UICONTROL configurable_variations]** column is not parsed if the attribute value contains a comma.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.25 is installed.
-The patch ID is ACSD-XXX.
-Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce xxx. (this is optional if the issue really was fixed).
+The patch ID is ACSD-48313.
+The version where this issue will be fixed is not yet available.
 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**